CiscoDevNet/appdcloudconn/README.md

         * Azure Cloud Tenant ID
         * Azure Cloud Client ID and Secret

-3. Requires AppDynamics Cloud Tenant, ClientID and Secret.
+3. Requires Cloud Cloud Observability, ClientID and Secret.
 For the purposes of this exercise, this has been created manually as described in the following link: https://developer.cisco.com/docs/access-mgmt-service/#!authentication

 ### Python Cloud Connections Client